 It is important that you look for a radar detector with an extensive database of locations with red light and speed cameras.
 The larger the database, the less chance you will have of getting a ticket.
 These cameras are practically impossible to notice with just the naked eye, which is all the more reason to use the right tech in your car.

-Those who have a habit of going over the speed limit will definitely need low speed muting.
+Those who have a habit of going over the speed limit will need low-speed muting.
 You simply choose a certain speed in the device’s settings and instruct it to mute all false alerts that fall below the specific speed.
-With this feature you won’t have to deal with all of the annoying false alerts.
+With this feature, you won’t have to deal with all of the annoying false alerts.
 The radar detector will notify you once your speed picks up.

-The GPS lockout feature that has become commonplace with many higher-end radar detectors is extremely useful to say the least.
+The GPS lockout feature that has become commonplace with many higher-end radar detectors is extremely useful, to say the least.
 This feature remembers recurring false alerts along your route so you don’t have to hear them every single time.
 If you know that a certain signal is a false alert, you will have the option of blocking it entirely.
-Radar detectors with this capability are able to distinguish between the same false alerts and signals that come from police speed guns.
+Radar detectors with this capability can distinguish between the same false alerts and signals that come from police speed guns.

 You will find that GPS lockout is a feature that works best for those who live or spend a lot of time driving in urban areas.
 If you are constantly getting false alerts from automatic doors and other things, this feature is a must.